menu

 Rosine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Rosine citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.52% of adults 25 and older in Rosine have a college degree.
+In terms of college education, Rosine is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Rosine have a bachelor's degree or advanced degree.

 The per capita income in Rosine in 2022 was $29,624, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,496 for a family of four.